 Throughout the COVID crisis, vulnerable communities around the world have been hit hard by the health and economic impacts, and democratic backsliding across the globe has placed marginalized demographics, such as Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex (LGBTQI) people in an even more precarious position.
 Both at home and abroad, the LGBTQI community continues to fight for equality, and as a new US presidential administration takes the reins, the State Department has the opportunity to use its global presence and platform to advocate for total social, economic, and political equality for sexual and gender minorities.
 Already, the State Department has encouraged US missions abroad to fly the Pride flag in solidarity with the global LGBTQI community, and in taking a more assertive approach to LGBTQI foreign policy, the US government has a window to effect meaningful change and move the needle on human rights around the world.

-In honor of Pride Month, Secretary Blinken will join the Council and gliffa for a one-on-one conversation with Pulitzer Prize-winning journalist Jonathan Capehart to discuss the State Department’s LGBTQI foreign policy priorities, US efforts to advance LGBTQI equality around the world, and his goal to bolster diversity, equity, and inclusion for LGBTQI people in the US foreign service and diplomatic corps.
+In honor of Pride Month, Secretary Blinken joined the Council and gliffa for a one-on-one conversation with Pulitzer Prize-winning journalist Jonathan Capehart to discuss the State Department’s LGBTQI foreign policy priorities, US efforts to advance LGBTQI equality around the world, and his goal to bolster diversity, equity, and inclusion for LGBTQI people in the US foreign service and diplomatic corps.

 This special Pride event is part of the Atlantic Council’s #ACFrontPage event series, our premier ideas platform spotlighting global leaders and championing constructive solutions to global challenges.
-The conversation will take place on Zoom and will be broadcast on YouTube, Twitter, Facebook, and LinkedIn.
-To receive event details, please register using the button above.
-After registering, you will receive a confirmation email with information on how to watch the event.
-To engage online use the hashtag #ACFrontPage.

 This discussion forms part of the Atlantic Council’s LGBTQI Diversity, Equity, and Inclusion Initiative, which includes a year-long Fellowship for LGBTQI foreign policy professionals, year-round LGBTQI foreign policy programming, and a new Out in Energy Network for LGBTQI energy and climate professionals.
 In convening global LGBTQI heads of state or evaluating LGBTQI policy recommendations, this Atlantic Council Initiative serves to highlight LGBTQI issues and leaders and bring them into the mainstream.